google/starthinker/tutorials/recipe.md

     - csat improvement - How well does it improve client perception of Googles products and services.
   - image - Optional, public screen shot or diagram of solution.
   - sample - Optional, link to public sample with anonymized data.
-  - document - Optional, link to public communications deocument.
+  - document - Optional, link to public communications document.
-  - requirements - Required, technical product dependencies.
+  - test - Optional, link to public test document.
+  - from - Required, list of endpoints data is pulled from, used in UI.
-  - categories - Optional, arbitrary list of strings used in solution gallery and add task pages.
+  - to - Required, list of endpoints data is written to, used in UI.
   - pitches - Optional, list of short sentences describing value propositions.
   - instructions - Required, instructions for manual steps, supports embedded HTML and links.